TimoGuy/BTZC_game_engine/README.md

 1. Orbit camera for player character.
     - [ ] <u>Get the camera to orbit around player character with `update_frontend_follow_orbit()`</u>
+        - [x] Get camera to orbit around a point.
+        - [x] Get player render object reference and track it.
+        - [ ] Add automatic turning from follow obj velocity.
+            - [x] Tries it once, but it's not right.
+One direction is biased to be the main direction.
+            - [ ] Do it.
+            - [ ] Add override timer for the controls (0.5 secs like AHIT).

 1. Code review.
     - [ ] Fix `@COPYPASTA` tags where there are banks.